Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Get-AzureRmServiceBusQueue.md

 # Get-AzureRmServiceBusQueue

 ## SYNOPSIS
-Returns a description for the specified queue.
+Returns a description for the specified Service Bus queue.

 ## SYNTAX